Skip to content

 While the CCPA refers to 11 categories of personal information including ‘identifiers’(IDs), ‘geolocation data’, ‘protected class information (gender race etc), network activity and biometrics information, it is up to you to become more descriptive in terms of specific pieces of data you collect to achieve full transparency.

-Depending on the level of sensitivity of data you collect, you may choose to be more specific on what snippets of data you collect to achieve transparency.
+Depending on the level of sensitivity of the data you collect, you may choose to be more specific on what snippets of data you collect to achieve transparency.
 Instead of merely stating that you collect data on the internet and network activity, for instance, you can describe in more detail that you collect device identifiers of visitors of your Shopify store.

 Keep in mind that there is still no clarity on what those ‘categories’ might be so the CCPA provides a certain degree of flexibility in that regard.